My Services and Approach

 EDUCATIONAL CONSULTING AND WORKSHOPS

 I offer training sessions, workshops, and consultation services designed to inspire, affirm, and deepen understanding.
-Presentations will be customized to fit the unique needs of each school and classroom environment.
+Presentations will be customized to fit the unique needs of each organization and audience.

 Past topics have included: